Local description of S-matrix in quantum field theory in curved spacetime using Riemann-normal coordinate: Riemann-normal coordinates

 \subsection{Riemann-normal coordinate expansion}

 Riemann-normal coordinates are the closest analogue of flat spacetime coordinates in curved spacetime.
-This coordinate system is defined in such a way that geodesics emanating from one point to another point of the manifold are mapped to a straight line or rather the vector lies on the tangent space.
-As mentioned earlier this coordinate does not cover the whole manifold, rather it covers a patch in the neighborhood of a given point, which will be taken as origin of this coordinate system.
-And the coordinate frame is well-defined as long as the geodesics don't intersect in that patch.
+This coordinate system is defined in such a way that the geodesics emanating from one point to another point of the manifold are mapped to a straight line or in other words, the vector lies on the tangent space.
+As mentioned earlier this coordinate does not cover the whole manifold, rather it covers a patch in the neighborhood of a given point, which will be taken as the origin of this coordinate system.
+This coordinate frame is well-defined as long as the geodesics do not intersect in that patch.

-The main idea behind defining RNC (Riemann-normal coordinate) expansion is to use geodesics through origin to define geodesics at neighbouring points to recreate locally a smooth patch.
+The main idea behind defining RNC (Riemann-normal coordinate) expansion is to use geodesics through the origin to define geodesics at neighboring points to recreate locally a smooth patch.
 In this coordinate, a generic point $x$ is defined by the components of the tangent vector, evaluated at the origin of that coordinate system, to the geodesic which links $x$ and $x'$, where we choose $x'$ to be the origin of this coordinate frame.
 Denoting the components of the tangent vector by $z^{\mu}$ and $s$ the affine parameter of the geodesic measured between $x$ and $x'$, Riemann-normal coordinates are defined as follows